-Ryanair and Aer Lingus cut flights as travel restrictions continue
+Ryanair and Aer Lingus are cutting flights just weeks after resuming their operations as controversial Government Covid-19 travel restrictions continue to bite.

 Both carriers restored parts of their schedules at the start of this month after travel bans left more than 90 per cent of their fleets grounded since mid-March.

 Ryanair said it would slash 1,000 flights – with the potential loss of up to 200,000 passengers – from its Republic-UK schedules in August and September as Covid quarantines remain in place here.